merginit/merginit.com/src/lib/blog/posts/20062025-redefining-career-success.md

 ---
-title: 'Redefining Career Success: Choosing Meaning Over Prestige'
+title: 'Career Success Redefined: Choose Meaning Over Prestige'
-description: 'How professionals are reshaping success by prioritizing purpose, values, and agency over titles and prestige.
-Why quiet courage and meaningful work matter more than ever.'
+description: 'Rethink career success by prioritizing meaningful work, values, and agency.
+Learn when to say no, build quiet courage, and define success on your terms.'
 date: '2025-06-20'
 categories:
   - career